WXGopher/gopher-notes/README.md

 > Confluence of Computer Vision and Computer Graphics by Ales Leonardis et al.

-Paper collections on CV/CG research in beginning of 21st century.
+Paper collections on CV/CG research in the beginning of 21st century.

 > The Art of 3D Computer Animation and Effects by Issaac Kerlow